Image courtesy of Mr Doug Clark

 Richard’s mother, Gwladys Jane Marie Edwards died 1918, Ipswich.

-Richard attend Ipswich School and Oxford University – where he graduated Master of Arts.
+Richard was educated at Ipswich School and Oxford University – where he graduated Master of Arts.

 He was appointed a Cadet on the 21st July 1933.